cleverpush/cleverpush-developer-docs/docs/sdks/ios/methods.md

 NSLog(@"App Banner Opened");
 }];

-// You can emit custom events and use them as a trigger for your banners [CleverPush triggerAppBannerEvent:@"key" value:@"value"];

 // You can also show one banner by its ID (we recommend app banner events for production usage) [CleverPush showAppBanner:@"BANNER_ID"];